 - Put a teaching spin on your resume.
 Emphasize "pseudo-teaching" experience if you are short on classroom teaching.
 Have you trained co-workers?
 Have you taught Sunday school?
 Have you spoken at your local Rotary?
 Do you educate the customers you deal with on your job?

-- Synergize (Is that a verb?) your background.
-Whether through reading my blog and upcoming books, by networking, or by osmosis, you need be familiar with the skills, qualities and characteristics of a good college instructor.
-(I guess I owe you a post dedicated to this, don’t I.) Indicate how your education and experience demonstrate that you possess those qualities.
+- Synergize * (Is that a verb?) your background.
+Whether through reading my blog and upcoming books, by networking, or by osmosis, you need be familiar with the skills, qualities and characteristics of good college instructors.
+Indicate how your education and experience demonstrate that you possess those qualities.
 Some good ones to emphasize are passion for the subject, desire to give back, willingness to put in long hours of preparation time, and good computer skills.
 By all means, you should always emphasize that you are not in it for the money.

 - Keep fishing.
 When I was a kid and the fish weren’t biting, I’d reel in my line and go hunt for snakes.
 Dad would remind me, “You can’t catch any fish if your line isn’t in the water.”
 Get the point?
 By the way, I do not recommend hunting for snakes as a diversion from adjunct job hunting.
 I got bit once, and that was the last time I remember picking up a snake.